guardian/contributions-ticker-calculator/docs/campaign-setup.md

 By default it will run every 15 minutes, though this can be configured with the `CronExpression` parameter.

 Remember to set `ScheduleState` to `DISABLED` after the campaign ends to avoid unnecessary costs.

-### Notes

-#### Running manually
-Trigger a one-off run from the Step Functions console page (`contributions-ticker-calculator-{STAGE}`).

-#### Result file
-The calculated ticker value is output to `{bucket}/{STAGE}/ticker.json`.
-This file is behind fastly in both CODE and PROD.

-#### Why only one campaign at a time?
-- It's configured using cloudformation parameters, and we only have one stack,
-- It outputs a single number to a single file in S3.

-If we find that we need more than one concurrent ticker then this can be changed.